smkirby/simlang2022-23/index.md

 ## Course Materials

 Dates for lectures and labs shown in brackets.
+Please note that we will only post the answers for each lab the week following the lab.
+So please do have a go yourself, and come along to the lab sessions if you get stuck!

 ### 1. Introduction